Cyclopentanone: Preparation

+Ketonic decarboxylation of adipic acid gives cyclopentanone.
+The reaction is conducted at elevated temperatures in the presence of barium hydroxide.

+The Pd-catalyzed oxidation of cyclopentene also gives cyclopentanone.

 Uses

 Cyclopentanone is common precursor to fragrances, especially those related to jasmine and jasmone.
 Examples include 2-pentyl- and 2-heptylcyclopentanone.
 It is a versatile synthetic intermediate, being a precursor to cyclopentobarbital.

 Cyclopentanone is also used to make cyclopentamine, the pesticide pencycuron, and pentethylcyclanone.

-It is also used as a precursor to cubane-1,4-dicarboxylate, which is used to synthesize other substituted cubanes, such as the high explosives heptanitrocubane and octonitrocubane.
+It is also used as a precursor to cubane-1,4-dicarboxylate, which is used to synthesize other substituted cubanes, such as the high explosives heptanitrocubane and octanitrocubane.